-As shown above, approximately three times as many high school student poll workers volunteered to help with the 2008 General Election than the 2004 General Election.
+As shown above, approximately three times as many high school student poll workers applied to volunteer for the 2008 General Election than the 2004 General Election.
 The increase in student participation is directly attributable to the newly designed, one-of-a-kind MyBallot Student Program, a program which has drawn high school students' attention to the importance of voting, volunteerism and democracy.